 Yes, don’t be fooled.
-(Click on the article below) Perhaps you should know a little bit more to prevent that from happening, and just what fake means, because this is a very complicated issue.
+According to China Daily, Long Jing has new self-proclaimed brother.
+These Longjing teas are close in appearance, processing methodology, and even grow in the same area.
+Perhaps you should know a little bit more to prevent that from happening, and just what fake means, because this is a very complicated issue.

 So what can you do?
 Don’t spend a lot of money for a tea that you don’t know a lot about the dealer, and if the tea is cheap, well you can also figure that one out.
 No quality Chinese tea is ever cheap, period!
 Never the less, this tea is famous for a very good reason.
 It is worth taking a little bit of a chance for, and the Shifeng Longjing is legally, limitedly available.
 That is proof of reform in the Chinese system.